-The goals for 2012 for the HPwES Program were as follows: Single Family
+The goals for FY2014 for the HPwES Program were as follows: Single Family

-- Tier 2: At least 1,150 customers will receive building envelope improvement packages that achieve at least 10% TES. - Tier 3, level 1 and 2: At least 2,600 customers will receive improvement packages, such as air sealing, insulation and/or heating system replacements, that achieve at least 20% TES, and a portion of which will achieve at least 25% TES.
+- Tier 2: Approximately 120 participants will receive building envelope improvement packages that achieve at least 10% TES. - Tier 3, level 1 and 2: Approximately 4,375 participants will receive improvement packages, such as air sealing, insulation and/or heating system replacements, that achieve at least 20% TES, and a portion of which will achieve at least 25% TES.